naval-selvan-1214/kinematics_equation/README.md

 <p align="center">
  <img  width="300" height="100" src="https://github.com/naval-selvan-1214/kinematics_equation/blob/main/media/m1step.gif"><br>
 </p>
-where W1, W2, W3 are anguler velocities of omni wheels in IDU. **"r"** and **"R"** are radii of omni wheel and outer sphere respectively.
+where W1, W2, W3 are anguler velocities of omni wheels in IDU. **r and R**are radii of omni wheel and outer sphere respectively.

 So by substituting the values in the relation that we have , we get